sunrah27/flaskapp/README.md

 - [x] Has Custom Errors and loging functionality
 - [x] Encrypts password with a randomly generated salt
 - [x] MySQL DB stores User, Product, Purchase and Purchase details

+## Features for V3.0
 - [ ] Build UI to manually update Product Data
 - [ ] build reporting functionality
 - [ ] Implemente environment variables
+- [ ] Discover how to implement CSRF tokens to all forms

 ## Detailed breakdown of website development